The Best 404 Error Pages Of All Time

-But some clever companies do more.
-They use 404 pages to have fun.

-We have a round up of the best 404 pages on the web.
+Last week Herman Cain’s fantastic 404 page blew our mind.We weren’t alone.
+Tristan Walker, who does business development for Foursquare, declared it the best 404 page ever, and set up a thread on Quora for people to find a better one.

-A few years ago, Tristan Walker set up a thread on Quora for people to find the best 404 pages on the web.
-After looking at those submissions, as well as 404 collections on Mashable, 404 Research Lab, and elsewhere on the web, we’ve put together our favourites.
+After looking at those submissions, as well as 404 collections on Mashable, 404 Research Lab, and elsewhere on the web, we think Walker might be right.

 Remember Homestar Runner?
 It had one of the best 404s ever.
 It was a comic short about why the site doesn't work